flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 {--

-Therefore this feature is deactivated by default.
+This feature is deactivated by default.
 Before the tiller steering can be used it needs to be mapped to a controller input and activated in the flyPad Settings.

 --}